Chi-Iroh/IBM-i/README.md

-# RPG
+# IBM i
-Some IBM RPG codes
+Some IBM RPG / DB2 SQL codes

-Some lines are larger than 80 characters, you must create a physical file with a big record length if you wish to run these codes.
+Regarding RPG files, some lines are larger than 80 characters, you must create a physical file with a big record length if you wish to run these codes.